Sabab080/pyspark-etl-customer-sales/README.md

 Overview

-PySpark-based ETL pipeline extracts transaction data from a MySQL database, cleans and transforms it, aggregates monthly sales per customer, and writes the processed data to an S3 bucket in Parquet format.
+PySpark-based ETL pipeline that extracts transaction data from a MySQL database, cleans and transforms it, aggregates monthly sales per customer, and writes the processed data to an S3 bucket in Parquet format.

 Workflow